Alan Sugar: Politics

-On 31 March 2018, after complaints from Labour politicians, Sugar deleted a tweet showing an edited image of Jeremy Corbyn in a car with Adolf Hitler.
-The incident occurred after Corbyn said the party "must do better" in resolving the party's problems with antisemitism.
-Shadow Chancellor John McDonnell had urged him to "delete and disown" the tweet.
-Sugar responded that he was "not the originator" and that "there is no smoke without fire in Labour".

-On 5 April 2018, Sugar published an ode critical of Jeremy Corbyn, and in December that year, he announced during a television interview that he would leave Britain if Corbyn became prime minister.
+On 31 March 2018, after complaints from Labour politicians, Sugar deleted a tweet showing an edited image of Corbyn in a car with Adolf Hitler, which he posted after Corbyn said the party "must do better" in resolving the party's problems with antisemitism.
+On 5 April 2018, Sugar published an ode critical of Corbyn, and in December that year, he stated that he would leave Britain if Corbyn became prime minister.